We may receive affiliate commissions from some of the links on this site. Learn more

 Distinguishability rule: Your name must be distinguishable on the records of the Indiana Secretary of State from every existing entity name and reserved name.

-Type your core name into the search bar.
-Leave off “LLC,” “L.L.C.,” or “Limited Liability Company” for the first pass.
-Indiana ignores the entity designator when judging distinguishability, so “Hoosier Tech LLC” and “Hoosier Tech Inc.” count as the same name for conflict purposes.
+Leave off “LLC,” “L.L.C.,” or “Limited Liability Company” on your first pass.
+Indiana ignores entity designators when judging distinguishability, so “Riverbend Coffee LLC” and “Riverbend Coffee, Inc.” count as the same name for conflict purposes.
+Searching the core word gives you the broadest view of potential conflicts.

-The search tool shows you what’s in the database.
-It doesn’t tell you whether your name violates Indiana’s restricted words list or trademark rights held by another business.
-Cross-check against the prohibited/restricted words section below before you commit.
+The search tool tells you what’s in the database.
+It doesn’t tell you whether your name violates Indiana’s restricted-words list (banks, insurance, professional services, etc.) or conflicts with a federal trademark.
+Read the naming rules section below before committing to a name, and run a quick USPTO trademark check too.

 Indiana LLC Naming Rules